MilovdZee/LEDCircleClock/README.md

 - Hidden feature: color picker (by Thijs, July 2021).

 And I also did add automatic following of summer/winter time (in March 2021).
 Possibly some or all of this will be merged into the original github project.
 Oh, and I did some refactoring to put the effects each in a separate source file.
+And just now added a demo mode to play all effects, and a setting for ota password.

 Back to Milo's descriptions: